chiefmurph/MAUC/README.md

-then it's first come first served with respect to the pull request I see, and it will be up to the second person to resolve any potential conflicts.
+then it's first come first served with respect to the pull request I see, and it will be up to the second person to resolve any potential conflicts when his/her version is merged in.

 I expect merge conflicts to be rare.